 With an 8-foot cord, the PivotPlug can also serve as a defacto extension cord.
-That’s pretty handy in rooms where you don’t have a lot of outlets, but need them for multiple computer monitors or computer peripherals.
+That’s pretty handy in rooms where you don’t have a lot of outlets, but need them for a TV in a corner, multiple computer monitors or game consoles.
 The extra cord length also gives you the ability to tuck away your plugs in a nearby closet or behind an entertainment center.

 Rather than a circuit breaker, the PivotPlug uses MOVs to guard against unexpected surges.
 There are two lights at the top of the strip, one red, the other green, indicating whether the outlets are grounded and protected.